 If you want something specific during your wedding or reception be very clear about it as early as possible.
 Don't forget to let your maid of honor and best man know if you want them to present a toast.
 They need time to prepare.

-No one expects you to write thank you notes during your honeymoon, but make that a priority for when you return.
+No one expects you to write thank-you notes during your honeymoon, but make that a priority as soon as you return.
 The sooner you do it the less likely you are to forget.
 Both the bride and the groom should share in this responsibility.